huggingface/huggingface_hub/docs/hub/endpoints.md

 # Hugging Face Hub API Endpoints

 We have open endpoints that you can use to retrieve information from the Hub as well as perform certain actions such as creating model repos.
 We offer a wrapper Python library, [`huggingface_hub`](https://github.com/huggingface/huggingface_hub), that allows easy access to these endpoints.
+We also provide a webhook to receive real-time incremental info about models.
 Enjoy!

 ## Endpoints table